TABLE OF CONTENTS

 |Most affordable Gold plan||$510||$464||$435||$507|

 In Maine, Medicaid is known as MaineCare, and it also operates the Child Health Insurance Program under the title of SCHIP.
 These health benefits can be free or very low cost depending upon several factors.
 MaineCare includes doctor’s visits, emergencies, substance abuse treatment, and prescription drugs.

 Maine expanded Medicaid in February 2019.
-As of May 2021 more than 77,000 Maine residents had enrolled in this broader version of Medicaid.
-Overall, Maine has enrolled more than 312,000 individuals in MaineCare and SCHIP.
+Overall, Maine has enrolled more than 355,000 individuals in MaineCare and SCHIP.

 If you apply for MaineCare, you need to be a U.S. citizen, a permanent resident, or a legal alien.
 You need to show that you need health insurance assistance, and that your financial situation can be categorized as low-income or very low-income.
 You are also eligible if you fit in one of the following categories: